AnnaPostek/Task-Management/README.md

 # Task-Management
 This application is webservise which accept HTTP call for CRUD tasks.
-For one task can be added more that one user.

 API is responsible for managing and storing in H2 database tasks.
+For one task can be added one or more than one user.
+User also can has one or more tasks.
+User and Task have validation data.

-Application is using Java 11, Spring Boot, Spring Data JPA, Maven, Lombok, H2, Swagger
+Application is using Java 11, Spring Boot, Spring Data JPA, Maven, Lombok, H2, Junit, Swagger

 ## Installation